 The Maritime Code regulates the procedure of registration of vessels, contracts of carriage, liens, limitation of liability, accidents or collisions of vessels, and arrest and sale of the vessels, amongst other things.

 The Maritime Code defines vessels under Article 11/1 as follows.

 A vessel is any structure normally operating, or set for the purpose of operating, in the field of maritime navigation, regardless of its power, tonnage, or the purpose of navigation thereof.

 Every vessel is required to have a name, nationality, a flag to fly and a port of registry under Article 13.
-The registration and flag of the vessel determines its nationality and the country which exercises regulatory control of the vessel.
+The registration and flag of the vessel determine its nationality and the country which exercises regulatory control of the vessel.

 According to Article 15, every vessel which holds the nationality of the UAE is required to fly the flag of the UAE.
-For a vessel to acquire the nationality of the UAE, it must be registered in any of UAE’s ports and owned by a natural or a juridical person having UAE nationality.
+For a vessel to acquire the nationality of the UAE, it must be registered in any of the UAE’s ports and owned by a natural or juridical person having UAE nationality.
 In the event of an LLC, at least 51% of the capital has to be owned by persons holding UAE nationality and directors of the same nationality under Article 14.

 A vessel cannot sail while flying the flag of UAE unless it is registered under the Maritime Code.